Last updated February 16, 2022.

 Although it’s a relaxant herb, it sometimes gets confused with kola nut, a caffeine-containing plant that’s similar in name only.

-Gotu kola is mainly used in the West for healing varicose veins and skin conditions and, unfortunately, one of its main traditional uses — as a brain tonic — is often overlooked.
+In the West, gotu kola is mainly used for healing varicose veins and skin conditions and, unfortunately, one of its main traditional uses — as a brain tonic — is often overlooked.

-Gotu kola can improve your mood and memory, protect your brain from toxins and free radical damage, and help you stay mentally sharp.
+Gotu kola can improve mood and memory, protect the brain from toxins and free radical damage, and preserve mental sharpness.

-Consider gotu kola supplements or tea if you are looking for a cognitive enhancer that smooths away the rough edges of stress, anxiety, or insomnia.
+Consider gotu kola supplements or tea if you are looking for a cognitive enhancer that also helps reduce stress, anxiety, or insomnia.